 investigated from diverse perspectives, including biological, cognitive, developmental,

 educational, historical and sociocultural ones.

 Linguistics: A discipline that values interdisciplinarity

-Linguistics at the University of South Carolina has an interdisciplinary focus, while
+Linguistics at South Carolina has an interdisciplinary focus, while providing our

-providing our graduate students with a strong background in linguistics theory.
-Students
+graduate students with a strong background in linguistics theory.
+Students are trained

 the opportunity to take coursework or pursue specializations in areas such as English/French/German/Spanish